beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

 A lot of things happen when you navigate:

-1. The Enterprise moves.
+1. The Enterprise movement user input is gathered.
 2. The Klingons move.
 3. Damaged subsystems are repaired.
+4. Random damage event occurs.
+5. Enterprise moves.
-4. TODO
+6. TODO

 To navigate, the user selects a course from 0-9 (fractional courses are supported).
 The course direction layout is: